Frauke Heard-Bey

-Dr Frauke Heard-Bey is an historian, political scientist, author and researcher.
+Dr Frauke Heard-Bey is a German historian, political scientist, author and researcher.
 She is the author of From Trucial States to United Arab Emirates, considered a classic text on the Gulf.

 She is widely recognised as one of the most influential historians and researchers on the United Arab Emirates, its tribes and its social and political development leading up to the establishment of the UAE as a nation.
 She was an active participant in the establishment of the Abu Dhabi based Centre for Documentation and Research, now the UAE National Archive, where she has worked since 1969.

 Early life

 Heard-Bey was born in Berlin in 1941, and was the second daughter of Rear-Admiral Erich Bey.
 Her father commanded the taskforce including the battleship Scharnhorst in the Battle of the North Cape on 26 December 1943, during which he was killed.
 The Bey family lived in Gera in Thuringia but fled the GDR illegally to live in Rottweil in 1952.
 While at school Heard-Bey worked in the UK as an Au pair, during which time she met and embarked on a relationship with English student David Heard.

 Attending Heidelberg University from 1961, she studied history, Political Science and English, continuing her studies at the Freie Universität in West Berlin, graduating with a Ph.D. in 1967.
 In September that year, she married David Heard, who had taken up a position in 1963 working as a geologist and petroleum engineer in Abu Dhabi.
 Moving to Abu Dhabi to be with Heard, she studied Arabic and worked on a shortened version of her doctoral thesis, on Berlin politics following World War I, which was published as a book in 1968 by Kohlhammer.